 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Science licensure in Physics 6-12, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Mathematics and Science (11 hours) Mathematics 151 (as listed in major hours below) Physics 201 (as listed in major hours below) Physics 202 (as listed in major hours below) - Senior Capstone Course (as listed in major hours below) Physics 491
+- Studies in Mathematics and Science (11 hours) Mathematics 151 (as listed in major hours below) Physics 201 (as listed in major hours below) Physics 202 (as listed in major hours below) - Physics 491

 Physics Core Requirements (36 hours)